ankane/blazer/README.md

 before_action: require_admin
 ```

-You can define the method in your `ApplicationController`.
+You can define this method in your `ApplicationController`.

 ```ruby
 def require_admin